milanavuckovic/skinnywms/README.md

 How to install Magics
 -----------------------

-that must be installed on the system and accessible as a shared library.
+Magics must be installed on the system and accessible as a shared library.
 Some Linux distributions ship a binary version that may be installed with the standard package manager.